chinapedia/wikipedia.abstract.en/Page/Safe_semantics.md

 Description

 Safe semantics are defined for a variable with a single writer but multiple readers (SWMR).
-A SWMR register is safe if each read operation satisfies these properties:Safe_register-no_overalapping.jpg
+A SWMR register is safe if each read operation satisfies these properties:

 1. A read operation not concurrent with any write operation returns the value written by the latest write operation.
 2. A read operation that is concurrent with a write operation may return any value within the register's allowed range of values (for example, 0,1,2,...).
-Safe_register-overallping.jpg

 In particular, given concurrency of a read and a write operation, the read can return a value that has not been written by a write.
 The return value need only belong to the register domain.